ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ## Phase 1 - Modernizing the Existing Application

-Prescriptive WebSphere guidance provides a process for modernizing WebSphere applications through four steps:
+WebSphere Application Server as a Service on IBM Bluemix allows existing IBM customers running WebSphere applications on-premise and new IBM customers to run these very same WebSphere applications and workloads on the IBM Cloud.
+However, this WebSphere Application Server as a Service on Bluemix supports only WebSphere Application Server version 8.5.5 onwards.
+As a result, prescriptive WebSphere guidance for modernizing WebSphere applications has been delivered and it is implemented through the following four steps:

 1. Plan
 2. Assess
 3. Source Migration
 4. Config Migration

-That process is captured here for the transition from [Customer Order Services for WAS 7.0](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/rad96-was70) to [Customer Order Serivces for WAS 9.0](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/eclipse-was90).
+This readme aims to drive readers through the WebSphere guidance for modernizing WebSphere applications process by using our Customer Order Services reference application for the transition from [Customer Order Services for WAS 7.0](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/rad96-was70) to [Customer Order Serivces for WAS 9.0](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/tree/eclipse-was90).

 ### Plan